-One of these was Kourion, where today you can wander and explore the well-preserved ancient ruins.
-Fast forward in antiquity to 333 BC and Alexander the Great swept through the island.
-By 325 BC the Hellenistic Period had commenced, with the Ptolemies of Egypt in control.
-Pafos was their capital, and today the necropolis known as the Tombs of the Kings bears witness to this stage of the island's rich past.
-During the Roman period (30 BC-330AD) the name of Cyprus became synonymous with the Latin equivalent name of copper (cuprum).
-After the division of the Roman Empire, Cyprus came under the eastern Roman Empire, known as Byzantium, with Constantinople as its capital.
-The Frankish, or Lusignan period followed, and in 1489, the Venetian era held sway. the fortification in Lefkosia (Nicosia) are of solid Venetian construction.
-Ottoman and British traces are still visible in places throughout the island, too.
-As you explore Cyprus, the mosaic of various civilisations comes into sharper focus, because so much of world history began right here and continues every day.
-THE HISTORY OF CYPRUS 11000-3900 BC: Neolithic Age The oldest settlements found on the island date from this period.
+11000-3900 BC: Neolithic Age The oldest settlements found on the island date from this period.
 Stone vessels and later, pottery was used.
 3900-2500 BC: Chalcolithic Age Chalcolithic settlements and evidence of a fertility cult have been found in Western Cyprus.
 Copper discovered.
 2500-1600 BC: Early and Middle Bronze Age Beginning in about 2400 BC, prospectors from Anatolia explored the island for copper.
 These newcomers settled at the foothills of Troodos Mountains which was a copper rich area.
 In the early Bronze Age the use of metal became more widespread in Cyprus.
 Cyprus began to export copper.
-THE HISTORY OF CYPRUS 1600-1050 BC: Bronze Age Cyprus was known as "Alasia" during this great trading period with its neighbours, partly because of its exploitation of copper.
+1600-1050 BC: Bronze Age Cyprus was known as "Alasia" during this great trading period with its neighbours, partly because of its exploitation of copper.
 After 1400 BC, the first of many waves of Greek merchants and settlers (Mycenaeans and Achaecans) reached the island, spreading the Greek language, religion and customs.
 They gradually took control and established the first city-kingdoms.
 1050-750 BC: Geometric Period The Hellenisation of Cyprus was complete, with ten city-kingdoms.
 The cult of Aphrodite flourished in a period of great prosperity.
-750-312 BC: Archaic and Classical Period An era of prosperity and conquest.
+750-480 BC: Archaic and Classical Period An era of prosperity and conquest.
 Cypriot kingdoms became tributary to Assyria, Egypt and Persia.
 But King Evagoras (411-374) unified the island, making it an important centre of the Greek world.
-333-325 BC: Alexander the Great takes Cyprus as part of his empire.
+333-335 BC Alexander the Great takes Cyprus as part of his empire.
 310-30 BC: Hellenistic Period Alexander's generals fought for succession, and Cyprus eventually came under the Hellenistic state of the Ptolemies of Egypt, belonging from then on to the Greek Alexandrine world.
 Pafos became the capital.
 30 BC-330 AD: Roman Period Cyprus became part of the Roman Empire.
 But Saints Paul and Barnabas converted the Roman proconsul to Christianity, and he became the first Christian ruler in the world.
 In 313 freedom of worship was granted, and Cypriot bishops attended the Council of Nicea in 325.
 The period was marked by earthquakes which resulted in the rebuilding of cities.
 330-1191 AD: Byzantine Period After the division of the Roman Empire, Cyprus became part of Byzantium, with Christianity becoming the official religion.
 Empress Helena visited the island and founded Stavrovouni Monastery.
 The period again saw earthquakes and rebuilding, including large Basilicas.
 In 488, after the discovery of St. Barnabas' tomb, the Church of Cyprus was granted full autonomy by Emperor Zeno.
 1192-1489: Frankish (Lusignan) Period The Catholic Church officially replaced the Greek Orthodox Church, but the latter managed to survive.
 The city of Ammochostos became one of the richest cities in the world during this period, which ended when the last queen Caterina Cornaro ceded Cyprus to Venice in 1489.
-1489-1571: Venetian Period The last Queen of Cyprus, Caterina Cornaro, wife of King James II, ceded the island to Venice in 1489.
+1489-1571: Venetian Period The last queen of Cyprus, Caterina Cornaro, wife of King James the II, ceded the island to Venice in 1489.
 This resulted in the definitive ousting of the Genoans from the island and the prevalence of Venetian rule.
 Venice's main aim was to secure a firm hold of Cyprus that would allow the uninterrupted movement and supply of Venetian ships in the Eastern Mediterranean.
 The Venetians fortified the island against the Ottomans, building formidable walls around Lefkosia and Ammochostos, where the defenses were considered works of art in military architecture.
 Towards the end of the Venetian rule, Larnaka became the most important port of Cyprus, from where salt was exported.
-66 "Here the beauty of some pleasant hill invites the wandering mariners to take their ease among its flowery verdure, where the zephyrs continually come and go, filling with sweet odors the island and the encompassing sea..."